Table of Contents[Hide][Show]

 Nestled beneath the mountain range known as “The Presidents” sits one of the last grand hotel resorts in New Hampshire.
 The historic Omni Mount Washington Resort is known as a favorite New England retreat for presidents and celebrities.
 In winter, the resort boasts award-winning Alpine and Nordic ski centers, decadent dining and luxurious guest rooms.
 It’s also the perfect location for the holidays, with spectacular decorations and activities for the entire family.

 Hotel Review: The Omni Mount Washington Resort

 My daughter and I had the pleasure of visiting the historic Omni Mount Washington Resort in Bretton Woods, New Hampshire, during the holiday season.
-Surrounded by guests heading to the alpine slopes, we wondered if the resort would have enough for non-skiers like us to keep us entertained.
+Surrounded by guests heading to the alpine slopes, we wondered if this New England ski resort would have enough for non-skiers like us to keep us entertained.
 We were pleasantly surprised by the number of activities that made us want to return with the entire family.